CloudGlance - Document Intelligence Platform

 Each region follows strict sizing and behaviour rules.
 The center pane expands to fill available space, side panes remain predictable in width, and global navigation adapts rather than reshaping the page.
 This ensures that added complexity never destabilises the layout.

-Instead of treating modals as one-off UI flows, every action in the platform is built from the same internal structure.
+Instead of treating modals as one-off UI flows, every action is built from the same internal structure.
 The modal handles layout, behaviour, and state.
 Individual actions only provide content and intent.

 Modal Structure and Responsibilities